 What are the expected Camp Lejeune settlement amounts?

 The highest Camp Lejeune settlement amounts are expected to go to cancer victims, their families, and individuals with Parkinson’s disease claims.
-Initially, we estimated that settlements for Parkinson’s disease cases could range between $1 million and $1.5 million per claimant.
+We estimated that settlements for Parkinson’s disease cases could range between $1 million and $1.5 million per claimant.
 However, the actual payouts under the Elective Option have fallen short of those projections.
 Additionally, the (hopefully temporary) loss of the right to a jury trial has likely lowered the overall expected settlement averages.
-While our initial estimates may have been too optimistic, our attorneys still anticipate that some claimants will receive compensation offers approaching seven figures.
+While our initial estimates may have been too optimistic, our attorneys still anticipate that some claimants will receive compensation offers that are approaching seven figures.

 Settlement amounts will vary significantly from case to case.
 Rather than a flat payout for all claimants, the compensation structure will likely involve a complex point-based system that accounts for various factors, ensuring that those who have suffered the most receive higher settlement amounts.